-The Nambe Pueblo Health, Wellness, and Education Program Goal is to develop and implement community programs that will assist the community/tribal members of Nambe Pueblo to live a safer and healthier life through education, activities, and community involvement.
+The Nambe Pueblo Health, Wellness, and Education Department Goal is to develop and implement community programs that will assist the community/tribal members of Nambe Pueblo to live a safer and healthier life through education, activities, and community involvement.

 The Community Health Representative (CHR); consist of five objectives.